CeejayPrime/gas-leakage-detection-step-programming/README.md

 3. _Click "Add" to add the data source.
 A widget may have multiple data sources, but we will use only one in this case._
 4. _Select "MyDevice" entity alias.
 Then click on the input field on the right.
 The auto-complete with available data points will appear.
 Select "temperature" data point and click "Add"._
 5. _Resize the widget to make it a little bigger.
 Just drag the bottom right corner of the widget.
 You can also play with the advanced settings if you would like to edit the widget._

+****3.4: Add Chart Widget****
+1. _Enter Edit mode._
+2. _Click the "Add new widget" icon in the bottom right corner of the screen._
+3. _Click the "Create new widget" icon._
+4. _Select the "Charts" bundle.
+Scroll down and click on the "Timeseries - Flot" chart widget._
+5. _Click the "Add Datasource" button._
+6. _Select "MyDevice" Alias.
+Select the "temperature" key.
+Click "Add"._
+7. _Drag and Drop your widget to the desired space.
+Resize the widget.
+Apply changes._
+8. _Publish different telemetry values multiple times Step 2.
+Note that the widget displays only one minute of data by default._
+9. _Enter Edit mode.
+Open time selection window.
+Change the interval and aggregation function.
+Update the time window and apply changes._